mjteo95/GEO1003-Shared_Notes/docs/content/books/RDNAPTRANS/introduction.md

 Although transformation at sea and even outside the grid bounds is possible, the scale factor of the map projection increases rapidly and also **the precision of transformation back and forth deteriorates**.
 There are bounds to the recommended use of RD and NAP at sea and outside the Netherlands.

 PROJ library can be used for large datasets.

-### Exam questions

-- What could go wrong when users exchanging geoinformation in RD coordinates do not use the official RDNAPTRANS™ procedure between ETRS89 and RD?
-- What are the needed operations for a transformation from ETRS89 to the Rijksdriehoeksstelsel?
-- For what purposes is a more accurate geoid useful?
-- What are the factors you would consider when choosing between different CRSs?
-- What are the current issues concerning CRS?